Axway/open-banking-docs/content/en/docs/Validation/brazil/openid-certification.md

 * Under Client - application, you should see an application for each TPP.
 * In each application an OAuth clientId should be configured in the Authorization section.

-Make sure that the two test TPPs are configured in ACP:
+Make sure that the two test TPPs are configured in Cloudentity:

-* Connect to ACP, and then select the Open Banking workspace.
+* Connect to Cloudentity, and then select the Open Banking workspace.
 * Under Application, you should be able to find each TPP with the same application name as in APIM with the same clientID.
 * Each application should be configured with a correct Redirect URI: `https://www.certification.openid.net/test/a/<test-alias>/callback`.
 This test alias is the one used when creating the test plan later.
 ![app-details](/Images/acp-tpp-app-details.png)